Resident Evil: Vendetta: Production

 On October 15, 2015, Marza Animation Planet announced that they "decided to make a full-length CG animation movie" of Resident Evil series, which was referred to as a "reboot" and was set to be released in 2017.
 The title of the work-in-progress Resident Evil film was revealed as Resident Evil: Vendetta on March 25, 2016.
 In addition, a new promotional picture was released by Italian motorcycle manufacturer Ducati and the film studio at the 43rd Tokyo Motorcycle Show, showcasing Leon Kennedy with Ducati's newest XDiavel model motorcycle as part of an advertising agreement.
 In the film, Leon rides a Ducati XDiavel during the "action-packed scenes and at the climax of the movie".
 Capcom stated that despite being called a reboot, it is still actually just a sequel.
 They were actually referring to the film's new tone.
 The first trailer was released during the Tokyo Game Show on September 17, 2016, along with new footage of Resident Evil 7: Biohazard.

-Capcom Producer Hiroyuki Kobayashi wanted Leon be the main character, while the film producers wanted Chris to be the lead; in the end, both were used.
+Capcom Producer Hiroyuki Kobayashi wanted Leon to be the main character, while the film producers wanted Chris to be the lead; in the end, both were used.
 Kobayashi also suggested that Rebecca Chambers be included, marking her return to the franchise, which was accepted.
-Since had not been part of a Resident Evil story in a while, the team used the opportunity to explore how she'd matured in the intervening time.
+Since she had not been part of a Resident Evil story in a while, the team used the opportunity to explore how she had matured in the intervening time.
 The chase scene between Leon and dogs was almost removed from the film, but director Takanori Tsujimoto pushed for it to be kept.